63Klabs/atlantis-platform-admin/sam-config-repo/README.md

 Choose a Prefix that best describes the team, account, department, or function using that Prefix.
 You may also decide to separate out job function.
 For example, the finance development team may have their own AWS organization account.
 All developers on that team can use the `finc` Prefix.
 However, there may also be senior developers, or systems operators that develop solutions under the `finops` Prefix.
 Junior developers will be able to use `finc` but not have access to `finops` infrastructure.
 Senior developers may have access to both `finc` and `finops` and systems operators only have access to `finops`.

 Make sure the number of Prefixes you implement remain manageable.

+Also, keep prefixes short.
+Too long of a prefix will reduce the descriptiveness available for `ProjectId` and `StageId` when it comes to projects requiring S3 buckets as they have a 63 character limit (half of which is taken up by account regional naming leaving only around 33 characters for `prefix-projectid-stageid-resource`).

 ### Role Path